gyapaarachchi-ifs/PR-Summarizer/README.md

 This project serves as a testament to the productivity gains possible when human creativity meets AI-powered development tools.

-## �🤝 Contributing

-This is a Proof of Concept for SpecKit.
-For contributions or questions:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

-## 📄 License

-[Add your license information here]

 ## 🎯 SpecKit Integration

 This project demonstrates core capabilities that will be integrated into SpecKit: